Robust Question Answering Through Sub-part Alignment: Graph Alignment Model

-\paragraph{Scoring} Our alignment scoring function $S$ is shown in Figure~\ref{fig:model_ssvm}.
-Given a document and a question of raw text, we first concatenate the question with the document and then encode them using the pre-trained BERT encoder~\cite{devlin2019bert}.
-We then extract the representation for each node in the question and context using a span extractor, which in our case is simply mean pooling over the token representations.
-For example, the representation of a node $c$ in the document is given by $\mathbf{c}_k = \text{mean}(\text{BERT}(\mathbf{T})[{c_{\text{start}}}:c_{\text{end}}])$, where $c_{\text{start}}$ and $c_{\text{end}}$ denote the span start position and span end position of $c$ in the text $\mathbf{T}$.
+\paragraph{Scoring} Our alignment scoring process is shown in Figure~\ref{fig:model_ssvm}.
+We first concatenate the question text with the document text into $\mathbf{T}$ and then encode them using the pre-trained BERT encoder.
+We then compute a representation for each node in the question and context using a span extractor, which in our case is the self-attentive pooling layer of~\citet{lee2017end}.
 The node representation in the question can be computed in the same way.
+Then the score of a node pair is computed as a dot product $S(q, c,\mathbf{T}) = \mathbf{q} \cdot \mathbf{c}$.